lrgresearch/gpaw-tools/README.md

 Result will be printed to screen and will be saved as `geometryfile.py` in the same folder.

-### optimizations/optimize_cutoff (and kpoints)(and latticeparam).py
+### optimizations/optimize_cutoff (and kpoints)(and kptsdensity)(and latticeparam).py
 Users must provide ASE Atoms object and simply insert the object inside these scripts.
-With the scripts, the user can do convergence tests for cut-off energy, k-points and can calculate the energy dependent lattice parameter values.
+With the scripts, the user can do convergence tests for cut-off energy, k-points, k-point density and can calculate the energy dependent lattice parameter values.
 These codes are mainly based on Prof. J. Kortus, R. Wirnata's Electr.
 Structure & Properties of Solids course notes and GPAW's tutorials.
 Scripts can easily called with MPI as:

     gpaw -P <core_number> python optimize_cutoff.py
     gpaw -P <core_number> python optimize_kpoints.py
+    gpaw -P <core_number> python optimize_kptsdensity.py
     gpaw -P <core_number> python optimize_latticeparam.py

 ### benchmarks/